duanyao/xulrunner-stub/Readme.md

 <your_app_dir>
   xulrunner/
   mozglue.dll
-  msvcr120.dll
+  msvcrXXX.dll
-  msvcp120.dll
+  msvcpXXX.dll
   xulrunner-stub.exe
   application.ini
   ...
 ```
 Notes
 * You may copy firefox's files (`xul.dll`, `omni.ja` etc.) to `xulrunner/` to act as xulrunner.
-* I'm not able to remove the stub's hard dependency on `mozglue.dll`, `msvcr120.dll` and `msvcp120.dll`, so you have to copy them from firefox to the same directory of the stub.
+* I'm not able to remove the stub's hard dependency on `mozglue.dll`, `msvcrXXX.dll` and `msvcpXXX.dll`, so you have to copy them from firefox to the same directory of the stub.

 Alternatively, you may "flatten" `xulrunner/` into `<your_app_dir>`: